PEN America Gap Year/Postgrad Development Fellowship

 PEN America, a nonprofit organization working at the intersection of literature and human rights, offers a unique learning opportunity for individuals who are passionate about human rights, free speech, and creative expression, and interested in how the nonprofit sector works, specifically in the area of fundraising and development.
-This fellowship opportunity will require a commitment of nine months, starting in the fall of 2021 and ending June 1, 2022.
-It is ideal for a student seeking to take a “gap year” either postgrad, between studies, or pausing undergraduate or graduate school for the 2021–22 academic year due to COVID-19-related disruptions.
+This fellowship opportunity will require a commitment of nine months.
+It is ideal for a student seeking to take a “gap year” either postgrad, between studies, or pausing undergraduate or graduate school.

 Our fellowship program will operate from our headquarters in New York City, and potentially our offices in Washington, D.C. and Los Angeles.
 We hope the fellowship will offer the opportunity for in-person participation, depending on applicable health and safety considerations.
 Applicants needing a fully virtual arrangement are also welcome to apply and should indicate this requirement in their application.
 Fellows will be welcomed as members of their assigned team and participate fully in the community of PEN America, including team and staff meetings, professional development offerings, and social opportunities.